 The Members of the Agency are responsible for decisions and orders related to complaints or applications.
 The role of Agency employees is to support Members with these proceedings.

-A panel of at least two Members is assigned by the Chair to make a decision on a complaint.
-Although most cases are resolved through written hearings, Members may also hold hearings – usually in more complex cases – to enhance their understanding of the evidence.
+A minimum of one Member is assigned by the Chair to make a decision on a complaint.
+Although most cases are resolved through written hearings, Members may also hold hearings—usually in more complex cases—to enhance their understanding of the evidence.